+This Confidential Severance Agreement and General Release (the "Agreement") dated as of \\\\\\, is entered into by and between \\\\\\ (hereinafter referred to as "Executive") and Dine Brands Global, Inc., a Delaware Corporation, its affiliates and subsidiaries (hereinafter referred to as the "Corporation").
+Throughout this Agreement, Executive and the Corporation may be referred to collectively as the "parties".

+Recitals

-(hereinafter referred to as "Executive") and Dine Brands Global, Inc., a Delaware I subsidiaries (hereinafter referred to as the "Corporation").
-Throughout this Agreement, Executive and red to collectively as the "parties".
-Recitals een employed by the Corporation.
-Executive's last day of employment by the Corporation will be paration Date "). ne Corporation wish to enter into an Agreement to clarify and resolve any disputes that may exist between byment relationship and its termination, and any continuing obligations of the parties to one another bloyment relationship. has asked Executive to waive provided in this Agreement a Corporation.
-The Corporatio signing this Agreement and I assistance.
-Executive has eith understands that except for E of the Corporation's agreement to pay Executive a severance payment set forth herein, the Corporation e any and all rights Executive may have in potential claims against the Corporation, except for those rights and Executive's continuing right to enforce the terms and provisions of this Agreement against the on has advised Executive of Executive's right to consult an attorney at Executive's own expense prior to has provided Executive with 21 calendar days in which to consider this Agreement and seek legal her consulted an attorney of Executive's choice or voluntarily elected not to consult legal counsel, and executive's rights preserved and provided for above and elsewhere in this Agreement, Executive is against the Corporation and its agents. has acted wrongfully or unla t is not and should not be construed as an admission or statement by either party that it or any other party wfully.
-Both parties expressly deny any wrongful or unlawful action and enter this Agreement for the sole olving any potential issues between them. ate of this Agreement is defined in paragraph 11(d) hereof.
-Each of the covenants and obligations set forth occurrence of the Effective Date.
-Agreement NOW, THEREFOR follows: E, in consideration of the foregoing recitals and the mutual promises contained below, it is agreed as A-1
+A. Executive has been employed by the Corporation.
+Executive's last day of employment by the Corporation will be \\\\\\ (the "Separation Date").

+B. Executive and the Corporation wish to enter into an Agreement to clarify and resolve any disputes that may exist between them arising out of the employment relationship and its termination, and any continuing obligations of the parties to one another following the end of the employment relationship.

+C. In consideration of the Corporation's agreement to pay Executive a severance payment set forth herein, the Corporation has asked Executive to waive any and all rights Executive may have in potential claims against the Corporation, except for those rights provided in this Agreement and Executive's continuing right to enforce the terms and provisions of this Agreement against the Corporation.
+The Corporation has advised Executive of Executive's right to consult an attorney at Executive's own expense prior to signing this Agreement and has provided Executive with 21 calendar days in which to consider this Agreement and seek legal assistance.
+Executive has either consulted an attorney of Executive's choice or voluntarily elected not to consult legal counsel, and understands that except for Executive's rights preserved and provided for above and elsewhere in this Agreement, Executive is waiving all potential claims against the Corporation and its agents.

+D. This Agreement is not and should not be construed as an admission or statement by either party that it or any other party has acted wrongfully or unlawfully.
+Both parties expressly deny any wrongful or unlawful action and enter this Agreement for the sole purpose of clarifying and resolving any potential issues between them.

+E. The Effective Date of this Agreement is defined in paragraph 11(d) hereof.
+Each of the covenants and obligations set forth herein is contingent upon the occurrence of the Effective Date.

+Agreement

+NOW, THEREFORE, in consideration of the foregoing recitals and the mutual promises contained below, it is agreed as follows: